Acid: Example: Diprotic acid

 For each diprotic acid titration curve, from left to right, there are two midpoints, two equivalence points, and two buffer regions.

 Equivalence points

 Due to the successive dissociation processes, there are two equivalence points in the titration curve of a diprotic acid.
-The first equivalence point occurs when all first hydrogen ions from the first ionization are titrated.
+The first equivalence point occurs when all first protons from the first ionization are titrated.
 In other words, the amount of OH− added equals the original amount of H2A at the first equivalence point.
-The second equivalence point occurs when all hydrogen ions are titrated.
+The second equivalence point occurs when all protons are titrated.
 Therefore, the amount of OH− added equals twice the amount of H2A at this time.
 For a weak diprotic acid titrated by a strong base, the second equivalence point must occur at pH above 7 due to the hydrolysis of the resulted salts in the solution.
 At either equivalence point, adding a drop of base will cause the steepest rise of the pH value in the system.